MayarAlaa/Life-At-ITI/README.md

 # Week 3 :
-Last week, we finished **intro to programming using c** course.
+Last week, we finished **intro to programming using C** course.
 I think it is my first time to truly understand what pointers are and apply on the concept.
 I learned so much from this course.

 We've also finished a 3-day course in software engineering.
 I studied software engineering at college three years ago but I didn't enjoy it back then that much.
 The thing I liked most about the course is that the instructor while explaining software engineering concepts, he was mentioning realistic examples, like funny/bad situations we meet everyday at work or he had personally met.
 And since I've worked as software developer for a year before joining ITI, I felt I could relate so much.
 Everything seemed to be clearer.
 I'm now working on building the **puzzle**.